Lake Namakagon: Living, Biological, and Wildlife

-Lake Namakagon is home to a thriving fishery with the following species; muskellunge, bluegill, sunfish, largemouth and smallmouth bass, crappie, northern pike, and walleye.
+Lake Namakagon is home to a thriving fishery with the following species; muskellunge, bluegill and other sunfish, largemouth and smallmouth bass, crappie, northern pike, and walleye.
 Lake Namakagon's trophic status is a eutrophic lake.

 Recreation

 Namakagon lake offers several activities open to the public including camping, hiking and biking on the trails, kayaking, water activities, basketball courts, fishing, and wildlife watching.
 Near the campground there are several trails of North Country National Scenic Trail, CAMBA Mountain Bike Trails, and Rock Lake National Recreation Trail.
 Across the campground there is a Namekagon trail about a mile long loop.
 Water activities include, jet skiing, swimming, boat riding, tubing, waterskiing, and windsurfing are all offered at the lake.
-Namakagon is known for their great fishery of different species of bluegill, sunfish, largemouth and smallmouth bass, crappie, northern pike, and walleye.
+Namakagon is known for their great fishery of different species of bluegill and other sunfish, largemouth and smallmouth bass, crappie, northern pike, and walleye.
 Namakagon is a premier muskellunge lake, and "one of only three lakes in Wisconsin managed as a trophy muskie lake."